Discover Aichi, the "Kingdom of Manufacturing," through Museums

 Automobile Pavilion

 We recommend freeing up plenty of time to visit this museum because there are so many historically valuable automobiles and automobile-related cultural items that it's almost impossible to have enough time to take in everything.
-Aside from the exhibits, this museum's shop also draws a crowd.
-Find tons of original merch you can only get here—even just browsing it all is fun!
-The Museum Curry (instant) and Spanner Spoons (shaped like spanners) that are also available in the onsite restaurant are big hits.
+Apart from the exhibits, the museum's shop is also a popular attraction, offering a wide selection of exclusive merchandise that cannot be found elsewhere.
+Simply browsing through the shop can be an enjoyable experience in itself.
+The onsite restaurant is known for its Museum Curry (instant curry) and Spanner Spoons (spoons shaped like spanners), which have become quite popular among visitors.

 Automobile Gallery

-A new permanent exhibition corner called " Japanese History of Car Making" opened on the second floor in April 2022.
-The exhibition traces around 70 years of history with the goal of showing how the Japanese automobile industry was established.
-There are currently 12 automobile manufacturers in the country, and this exhibition showcases how each has worked tirelessly to propel the Japanese automobile industry onto the world stage.
+In April 2022, a new permanent exhibition corner named Japanese History of Car Making was introduced on the second floor of the museum.
+This exhibition aims to chronicle approximately 70 years of history, illustrating the establishment and development of the Japanese automobile industry.
+With the participation of 12 automobile manufacturers currently operating in the country, the exhibition highlights the collective efforts made by each company to propel the Japanese automobile industry onto the global stage.

 Cultural Gallery

-The Automobile Culture Showroom within the Cultural Gallery is based around the theme of "mobility and culture."
-It has about 4,000 automobile-related cultural items on display, ranging from posters to automobile toys, car mascots, and more.
+The Automobile Culture Showroom within the Cultural Gallery is based on the theme of "mobility and culture" and has about 4,000 automobile-related cultural items on display, ranging from posters to automobile toys, car mascots, and more.

-The Toyota Kaikan Museum in Toyota City, Aichi Prefecture is a corporate exhibition hall where you can see what Toyota Motor Corporation is currently doing to "produce happiness for all."
+The Toyota Kaikan Museum in Toyota City, Aichi Prefecture is a corporate exhibition hall where you can see how Toyota Motor Corporation produces happiness for all.

-This museum introduces Toyota's various initiatives—such as its latest environmental and safety technologies and mobility and social contribution work—with videos, exhibits, and hands-on exhibits.
-There are also many new cars that you can sit behind the wheel of on display at all times.
+This museum introduces various initiatives—such as its latest environmental and safety technologies and mobility and social contributions—with videos, exhibits, and hands-on exhibits, and you can sit behind the wheel of the new cars on display at all times.

 1) Museum tours